Discover The Most Popular Navigation Design Patterns

 These design patterns should be used when the user wants to be informed about important updates.

 Of course, it should notify users about information that’s outside their current flow or screen.

 One important rule here is to minimize interruptions.
 Do not notify users about technical operations or system errors that do not require any user action.
 Otherwise, all of this will be redundant.

 You can provide your users with certain actions within the notification dropdown.
 This allows us to do quick micro-interactions and not be distracted too much from the current flow or task.

-You can make notifications dismissible and let users disable or quickly change how a specific type of a group of notifications will be delivered to them in the future.
+You can make notifications dismissible and let users disable or quickly change how a specific group of notifications will be delivered to them in the future.

-This is an important navigation design pattern that helps users to understand their current location within the hierarchical structure of a website.
+This is an important navigation design pattern that helps users understand their current location within a website's hierarchical structure.